bdebyl/bdebyl-site/content/post/gpg_best_practices_and_git.md

 ---
 title: "GPG Best Practices (and Git)"
 date: 2019-02-17
-lastmod: 2019-02-17
+lastmod: 2019-02-18
 categories: ["Blog"]
 tags: ["linux"]
 ---
 I decided to start signing my Git commits for personal, and work Git repositories.
-Currently, most Git third-party services only support signing commits, but _do not_ support signing pushes.
-Regardless, it would still be considered good Currently, most Git third-party services only support **signing commits**, but _do not_ support signing pushes.
-Regardless, it would still be considered good practice to start signing commits. practice to start signing commits.
+Currently, most third-party Git repository hosts only support signing commits, but **do not** support signing pushes.
 <!--more-->

 That being said, I've added my public key to my [GitLab](https://gitlab.com/bdebyl), and set the global config to use my key, and sign all of my commits: